-The Standing Rock Sioux, represented by Earthjustice, and other tribes have been pursuing an injunction to cease operation of the pipeline.
+The Standing Rock Sioux, represented by Earthjustice, and other tribes pursued an injunction to cease operation of the pipeline.
 In April 2021, the Biden administration decided to allow the oil to continue flowing while the government conducts a court-ordered environmental review.
-We are continuing to put pressure on the administration to permanently shutter Dakota Access Pipeline.

 Line 5 Pipeline

 In November 2020, Michigan governor Gretchen Whitmer revoked the easement for the Line 5 pipeline under the Straits of Mackinac, a waterway that connects Lake Michigan and Lake Huron, based on the risk that continued operation of the pipeline poses to the Great Lakes.

 Enbridge is resisting the governor’s order, setting the stage for a battle in court with the state.
 The company now seeks permits to construct a tunnel under the Great Lakes to house a replacement segment of the Line 5 pipeline.

 Bay Mills Indian Community, represented by Earthjustice, along with other tribes and environmental groups, are fighting the outstanding state and federal permit applications for this project.
 Bay Mills has challenged a permit issued to Enbridge by the Michigan Department of Environment, Great Lakes, and Energy.
 Enbridge still needs permit approvals from both the Michigan Public Service Commission (MPSC) and the Army Corps of Engineers in order to proceed with Line 5.